-With that being said, when you analyze your real estate and business background, you’re gonna need a 4 or a 5 before you get started.
-You’re gonna need to have some real estate experience… Again, it doesn’t have to be in the commercial real estate real or apartments, but it has to be some successful track record in real estate… So when you’re talking to your passive investors, or talking to potential team members and they ask you what your background is, you don’t say “Well, I’ve never done anything in real estate before.”
+With that being said, when you analyze your real estate and business background, you’re gonna need a four or a five before you get started.
+You’re gonna need to have some real estate experience… Again, it doesn’t have to be in the commercial real estate real or apartments, but it has to be some successful track record in real estate… So when you’re talking to your passive investors, or talking to potential team members, and they ask you what your background is, you don’t say, “Well, I’ve never done anything in real estate before.”

-Joe would say “I’ve invested in 3 or 4 single-family homes, that I’ve managed for the past 4-5 years, and I also taught others how to become a single-family rental investor as well.”
+Joe would say, “I’ve invested in three or four single-family homes that I’ve managed for the past four-five years, and I also taught others how to become a single-family rental investor as well.”

 At the same time, you’re gonna need a strong business background, so you need to have promotions or won awards at your company, or start a business…

 Or it can be vice-versa – if you have a very strong real estate background, so you were involved in either commercial real estate as a provider, as a vendor – broker, lender or property management company – or you have a background in investing in smaller multifamily homes.
 If you have that experience, then you don’t necessarily need to have that strong business background.
 So you need to have one or the other to be very strong, or a combination of both, like Joe.